 - The enunciation of Italian syllables.

-Watch the video below to find out how you can do these two things to get a a better Italian pronunciation and sound more Italian – and less English, from the start !
+In the video above I explain how you can do these two things to get a a better Italian pronunciation and sound more Italian – and less English, from the start !

 Now let me know in the comments: